yujeny/ai-foundry-workshop/3-ai-native-e2e-sample/README.md

-# End-to-End Drug Discovery Platform Sample 🧬
+# AI-Native Event-Driven Platform Sample 🧬

 ## Overview 🎯
-This sample demonstrates a modern drug discovery platform built with Azure AI Foundry SDKs.
-It showcases how to leverage AI for molecular analysis, literature search, and clinical trial monitoring through a full-stack application.
+This sample demonstrates an AI-native platform built with Azure AI Foundry SDKs.
+It showcases how to leverage event-driven ambient agents for real-time clinical research, drug discovery, and medical analysis through a full-stack application.
+> **Note**: This sample application is for demonstration purposes only and should not be used in production environments.
+The code and functionality shown here are meant to illustrate concepts and may not include all necessary security, error handling, and optimization features required for a production system.

 ## Features 🌟

-- 💊 **Medication Info Summaries**: Get comprehensive medication information with AI-powered analysis
+- 💊 **Medication Analysis**: Get comprehensive medication information and AI-powered analysis of drug interactions and effects
-- 🔬 **Molecular Analysis**: Analyze drug candidates using Azure AI Agents service
-- 📚 **Literature Search**: AI-powered scientific literature analysis using Azure AI Search
+- 📊 **Clinical Trials Monitor**: Experience real-time clinical trial monitoring with event-driven AI agents.
+Simulate trial data streams and observe how agents analyze safety signals and efficacy trends
+- 📚 **Literature Answer Engine**: Get instant answers from your research literature.
+Ask questions about drug research, clinical studies, and scientific publications to receive focused, evidence-based responses
+- 👤 **Patient Response Analysis**: AI-powered patient response prediction and monitoring
-- 📊 **Clinical Trial Monitoring**: Real-time trial metrics and patient response prediction using Azure AI Agents
+- 🤖 **Event-Driven Agents**: Real-time analysis and response through Azure Event Hub integration
-- 📈 **Supply Chain Analytics**: Demand prediction and optimization using Azure AI SDKs
 - 🔍 **Automated Testing**: Evaluation pipelines using Azure AI Evaluation SDK

 ![screenshot](image.png)